Innospace

-Innospace is a South Korean startup company specializing in developing hybrid space rocket.
+Innospace is a South Korean startup company specializing in developing a hybrid space rocket.
 It was founded in 2017.

 History

 Innospace was founded in 2017 by Kim Soo-jong, who received his master's and doctorate in aerospace engineering from Korea Aerospace University.

 In June 2024, the company signed a launch service contract with Italy's CShark S.r.l. and Thailand's EOS Orbit for the small satellite launch vehicle HANBIT.
-Under this contract, Innospace will perform commercial launch missions to place 35 CShark's satellites into target orbit over a three-year period starting in 2025 and one EOS Orbit's satellite starting in 2025.
+Under this contract, Innospace will perform commercial launch missions to place 35 CShark's satellites into target orbit over a three-year period starting in 2025 and one EOS Orbit's satellite in orbit starting in 2025.
 According to what Innospace revealed in March 2025, the company succeeded in independently developing HANBIT-NANO's launch pad.

-Active missions
+Completed missions

 HANBIT-TLV

-On 21 March 2023, the company launched it's HANBIT-TLV single-stage thrust hybrid suborbital rocket from the Alcantara Space Center in Brazil.
+On 21 March 2023, the company launched its HANBIT-TLV single-stage thrust hybrid suborbital rocket from the Alcantara Space Center in Brazil.

 This was the first space vehicle launch by the South Korea’s private sector.

 The company's shares were first publicly traded on 2 July 2024.

 Future missions

-The company is planning its first commercial space missions in 2025.
+The company planned its first commercial space missions in 2025.